What Does a Television Producer Do?

 If you want to start a career as a television producer, the U.S. Bureau of Labor Statistics (BLS, www.bls.gov) reported that jobs were extremely competitive.
 You first might want to gain an internship or entry-level position as a production assistant.
 This lower-level position can teach you many of the skills required to produce a TV program and can lead to more advanced job opportunities.

-In 2012, the BLS stated that jobs in producing, directing, and acting were predicted to rise three percent from 2012-2022, which was a slower-than-average rate compared to other employment sectors.
-According to PayScale.com in April 2014, most television broadcasting producers made between $31,377 and $112,625 per year.
-The BLS estimated in May 2013 the median annual salary earned by producers and directors to be $69,480.
+The BLS stated that jobs in producing and directing were predicted to rise nine percent from 2014-2024.
+According to PayScale.com in September 2015, most television broadcasting producers made between $35,859 - $133,567 per year.
+The BLS estimated in May 2014 the median annual salary earned by producers and directors to be $69,100.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: